Learn the 11 things that will help successfully implement Mental Health First Aid at work

 If you have already appointed, consider doing a gap analysis to determine whether you need to recruit anyone else to ensure cross business representation.

 Tip!
-It's not necessary to train all Managers, they play a different role concerning mental health
+It's not necessary to train all Managers, they have a different role concerning mental health in the workplace

 4. Recruit for the roles